michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 ### Updating the .profile file

-In order to change how your terminal looks, we need to add some code to a file that lives in your root Ubuntu user's root directory.
+In order to change how your terminal looks, we need to add some code to a file that lives in your Ubuntu user's root directory.

 1. Open the Ubuntu app and type `ls -a`.
 You should see a .profile file there.
 If not, then type `sudo touch .profile`.
 2. Type `sudo nano .profile`.
-This will open the file in the command line editor nano.
+This will open the file in the command line editor Nano.
 3. Delete anything that's in the file, then copy and paste this code into the editor.
 You can paste with right-click:

 ```